Learn how to read, create, update, and delete monday docs using the platform API

 Required scope: docs:write

-mutation allows you to create an exact copy of an existing monday.com document (including all its content and structure) via the API.
+The duplicate_doc mutation creates an exact copy of an existing monday.com document (including all its content and structure) via the API.
 The response is a JSON object containing the new document's ID.

 mutation {